vectorgrp/sil-kit/docs_new/api/ethernet.rst

-The VIB process responsible for the Ethernet Controller "ETH0" will open the specified named pipe "EthernetPipe" during start up of the ComAdapter.
+The VIB process responsible for the Ethernet Controller "ETH0" will open the specified named pipe "EthernetPipe" during start up of the Participant.
 When the IntegrationBus writes the first message to the pipe, the VIB process will be blocked until another process connects to the named pipe and reads the traced ethernet messages from the pipe.